How A Book About Grit Helped Me Quit Drinking For Good

 And once I’d gotten a good chunk of sober days under my belt, I had to keep finding things to work on with the same level of dedication.

 I chose writing.
 Some people choose fitness, healthy nutrition, or a new passion project.
 The what matters far less than the impact it has on your well-being.

 What drives you to keep going?
 What pulls you out of bed in the morning?

 The best safeguard against relapse is having a life worth staying sober for.
 I had no idea what that could be in the beginning, but it was my job to discover it.

 And that’s what I set out to do.

 It’s not always fun.
 Some days, the process sucks.

 There is nothing glamorous about the path to success and sobriety.

-I used to go online or read books and see these radiant women posing for pictures in light-saturated kitchens with a cup of steaming hot lemon water in hand, ready to start the day and think, “Ohhhhhh I want that!”
+I used to go online or read books and see these radiant women posing for pictures in light-saturated kitchens with a cup of steaming hot lemon water, ready to start the day and think, “Ohhhhhh, I want that!”

 Then I’d do some dry brushing or have a green smoothie (bleh) and do some overly elaborate visualization exercise.